egione/Data/Dyspoissometer/README.txt

 4. Offset 0xC of the header contains the 16-bit pixel width in little endian.

 5. Offset 0xE of the header contains the 16-bit pixel height in little endian.

+Note that sample.7z was compressed with 7Zip.
+It will uncompress to sample.tga .